China's Huaxia Bank says rogue employee sold troubled wealth product

 Investment products packaged by private equity firms, like the one issued by Zhongding, are not routinely offered by bank branches.

-Critics worry that the wealth management products are poorly regulated and might potentially conceal overlapping obligations that the distributing banks would be required to honor if an economic slowdown led to widespread default.
+Critics worry that the wealth management products are poorly regulated and might potentially conceal overlapping obligations that the distributing banks would be required to honour if an economic slowdown led to widespread default.

 Huaxia, which distributes other third-party wealth management products, said those products are operating normally and are up to date in their payments.